 Freezers require a tray underneath or inside the appliance to catch dripping water.
 When in defrost mode, the freezer releases water from the melted ice.
 Any time the temperature of the freezer drops, such as during a power outage or a operation malfunction, the freezer might leak water.
-A tray, whether built-in or freestanding, catches the water to prevent flooding, damaged flooring or other ruined building materials.
+A tray, whether built-in or freestanding, catches the water to prevent flooding, damaged flooring (or sub-flooring) or other ruined building materials.

 For a freezer that doesn't have a drip tray or a freezer that leaks water around the installed tray, place a drip tray underneath the appliance.
 Drip trays are also marketed under the names "overflow tray" or "defrost pan."
 They are available from appliance parts stores.
 In a pinch, use a shallow baking pan or other container that fits under the freezer.
 As with built-in trays, empty the pan often to prevent overflow.

 Freestanding water around the freezer can pose an electrocution risk.
 On self-defrosting models, you usually don't need to remove the tray.
 The water is typically directed to a system where heat dries the water.
 Collect excess water from the bottom of a freezer with a sponge to prevent overflowing.